-This report presents four case studies of Centres of Vocational Excellence and their approaches to digital transition.
-The case studies were carried out in China, Finland, France and Singapore.
+This report presents five case studies of Centres of Vocational Excellence and their approaches to green transition.
+The case studies were carried out in Denmark, Morocco, Australia, USA and Singapore.

 The study project was coordinated by Stefan Thomas (ETF).
 The research design was led by Andreas Bjerre Lunkeit (DTI), Martin Eggert Hansen (DTI) and Stefan Thomas (ETF).
 The research was undertaken in the period from October 2022 to August 2023 by a team of researchers working at the Danish Technological Institute (DTI).
 The report was written by Andreas Bjerre Lunkeit, Emil Højbjerre Thomsen, Karsten Frøhlich Hougaard and Martin Eggert Hansen (all DTI).
-Technical input and ongoing support was provided by Julian Stanley, Fabio Nascimbeni and Stefan Thomas (all ETF).